 Measure out your chickpeas.
 Dried chickpeas (that you subsequently refresh) ALWAYS taste better than tinned.

-Add water and leave it to stand overnight.
+Add water and leave to stand overnight.
 The bicarb helps soften the skins, this is essential for achieving the super-smooth Hummus.

 The next day, drain the chickpeas, add back into a pan, add 1 more Tsp bicarb and dry fry for 1-2 minutes.